torikushiii/BlueArchiveAPI/README.md

 ## *This API data is mainly based from global version of Blue Archive*

-An API that primarily focused on drop rate of each stages on Blue Archive.
+API that provides data from Blue Archive.

-Now Support Characters Data!

 **Hosted API at https://api.ennead.cc/buruaka**